yassine-bennkhay/products_fetching_flutter_bloc/README.md

 A Flutter application that fetches products from [fakestoreapi.com](https://fakestoreapi.com) using flutter_bloc for state management, and flutter_offline for checking connectivity.
-For an explanation of how to check internet connectivity refer to [yassinebenkhay.com](https://yassinebenkhay.com).

 ## Screenshots